nobitagit/knowledge/management/buillding-a-high-performance-team.md

 ## Psychological safety

 One of the **most important traits of a HPT**.
-It's the climate at work when some feels free to speak up.
+It's the climate at work when someone feels free to speak up.

+> I have defined psychological safety as the belief that the work environment is safe for interpersonal risk taking
+>
+> -- Amy Edmonson, "The Fearless Organization: Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth"

 People are:

 - secure to ask for help
 - admit mistakes
 - discuss existing problems
 - share new ideas
+- share learnings
 - criticising a project
+- raising issues with management, even when these issues come from the managers themselves
+- giving feedback to any other colleague

 It's **NOT**: